sebhildebrandt/systeminformation/README.md

 ## The Systeminformation Project
 This is amazing.
 Started as a small project just for myself, it now has > 15,000 lines of code, > 600 versions published, up to 6 mio downloads per month, > 150 mio downloads overall. #1 NPM ranking for backend packages.
 Thank you to all who contributed to this project!

+## Please support this project ... ☕️

+Over the past few years I spent **over 2.000 hours** working on this project and invested in hardware to be able to test on different platforms.
+Currently I am working very hard on the next **new version 6.0** completely rewritten in TypeScript and with a lot of new features.
+Any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/systeminfo).

+**Your contribution** make it possible for me to keep working on this project, add new features and support more platforms.
+Thank you in advance!

 ## New Version 5.0

-The new Version 5 is here - I spent several weeks finalizing this new version.
-Any support is highly appreciated - [Buy me a coffee](https://www.buymeacoffee.com/systeminfo)

-This next major version release 5.0 comes with new functionality and several improvements and changes (some of them are breaking changes!):
+The new Version 5 is here - this next major version release 5.0 comes with new functionality and several improvements and changes (some of them are breaking changes!):

 - added audio: get detailed audio device information
 - added bluetooth: get detailed bluetooth device information